 Living in Malaysia, we’re spoiled for choice with many holiday destinations.
 Keep on reading through as we unveil the 7 secret island in Malaysia.

-1. Pulau Sibu
+1. Pulau Sibu @ Johor

-2. Pulau Rawa
+2. Pulau Kapas @ Terengganu

-Pulay Rawa is a small and secluded island which is just a stone’s throw away from Singapore.
+Pulau Rawa is a secluded island which is just a stone’s throw away from Singapore.
 There are daily ferries from Mersing Jetty to this island and its only an hour away.

-3. Pulau Tenggol
+4. Pulau Tenggol @ Terengganu

-Pulau Tenggol is famous for its underwater sights, such as sharks and rays making it popular among divers.
+Due to its crystal clear water, Pulau Tenggol is famous for famous for its underwater sights, such as sharks and rays making it popular among divers.

-6. Pulau Tiga
+6. Pulau Tiga @ Sabah

-7. Pulau Gemia
+7. Pulau Gemia (or Gem Island) @ Terengganu

 Located at Terengganu, Pulau Gemia is a tiny, privately owned island which is located not far away from Pulau Kapas.
 The island has virgin forests and a rocky coastline that makes for very interesting photographs.
 If you are lucky, you might catch sight of colorful sea creatures and even baby turtles.